shubhamshukla1177/Data-Mining/README.md

 # DataNerd
-This repo contains source codes of data mining projects such as "Sentiment Analysis" on different datasets using Logistic regression,KNN
+This repo contains presentation of different classifications and clustering projects.